The White Buffalo (musician): Capturing The White Buffalo docuseries

-In June 2015, Ernie Ball introduced a ten-part docuseries entitled Ernie Ball presents Capturing The White Buffalo: The Recording of an American Songwriter, A ten part docuseries, which followed Smith as he recorded his album, Love and the Death of Damnation.
+In June 2015, Ernie Ball Inc. introduced a ten-part docuseries entitled Ernie Ball presents Capturing The White Buffalo: The Recording of an American Songwriter, A ten part docuseries, which followed Smith as he recorded his album, Love and the Death of Damnation.
 The series sought to show the audience Smith's process "from inspiration, to writing, fine-tuning, recording, and mixing, to rehearsing and performing live", so they could "experience the trials and tribulations of a modern day troubadour".
 Initially releasing the teaser trailer on May 18, 2015, the first episode premiered June 19, 2015, with each subsequent episode scheduled to release once per week each Friday leading up to the album's release on August 21, 2015.

 Notable appearances

 The White Buffalo performed at the 2011 Bonnaroo Festival and performed on The Living Room Sessions in December 2011.
 In August 2014, The White Buffalo performed the songs "This Year" and "The Whistler" on Jimmy Kimmel.